If you enjoy strange medical and health tales, then this is one for you.

-When five medical students recently gathered around a cadaver in an Oregon Health and Science University dissection lab, they never expected to find organs in the wrong places when examining 99 year old Rose Marie Bentley’s body.
+The five medical students who gathered around a cadaver in an Oregon Health and Science University dissection lab never expected to find organs in the wrong places… But that’s what happened when they examined 99-year-old Rose Marie Bentley’s body.

 Once in a 50 Million Kind of Gal

 After opening Bentley’s chest cavity, Warren Nielson, one of the students, noticed that something was missing.
 In particular, they couldn’t find the large vein that should have been normally on the right side of her heart.